-As discussed in the video below, the reality is that doing short-term rental in Colombia is complicated due to regulations.
-To be able to rent out an apartment for less than a month, the owner must have the approval of the majority of the home owners association, which never happens.
+As discussed in the video below, the reality is that doing short-term rentals in Colombia is complicated due toregulations.
+To rent out an apartment for less than a month, the owner must have the approval of most homeowners associations, which never happens.

 This leaves investors with two options for short-term rentals.